hyperspy/hyperspy/doc/user_guide/visualisation.rst

     instead set the ``colorbar`` argument to ``None``.

 .. versionadd: 1.4
-    By default or by setting the ``axes_replot`` bool argument to ``True``, adds the possibility to select and re-plot and axis in ``plot_images``.
-This is achieved by double clicking into this axis.
-Each click triggers a plot event, in which the selected signal is presented.
-This helps navigating through a panel with many figures by enlarging some of them and allowing comfortable zooming.
+    Double-clicking into an axis in the panel created by ``plot_images`` triggers a plot event, creating a new figure in which the selected signal is presented alone.
+This helps navigating through panels with many figures by selecting and enlarging some of them and allowing comfortable zooming.
+This functionality is only enabled if a ``matplotlib`` backend that supports the ``button_press_event`` in the figure canvas is being used.

 .. _plot.spectra: